SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Discussions

 \subsection{Findings}

 The above benchmark results show some interesting observations and findings.

-\begin{itemize} \item{Manipulated utterances can not be detected reliably with existing the LA baseline models of ASVSpoof 2019.} Although the existing fake audio detection systems obtain low EER on the ASVspoof dataset, it is very difficult for them to detect the scene manipulated audios correctly.
+\begin{itemize} \item{Manipulated utterances can not be detected reliably with existing \blackf{LA} baseline models of ASVSpoof 2019.} Although the existing fake audio detection systems obtain low EER \blackf{and t-DCF} on the ASVspoof dataset, \blackf{they face challenges in detecting} detecting scene manipulated audios correctly.
 Moreover, it is still hard for the existing the LA baseline models of ASVSpoof 2019 to distinguish the real from manipulated audios, even when the models trained using the data under similar noisy environments.

-\item{Scene manipulation audio detection task is still challenging.} Although the models achieve a good performance on the seen test set, their performance are still very poor on the unseen test set.
-Therefore, it is challenging to detect reliably the scene fake fake utterances.
+\item{Scene manipulation audio detection task is still challenging.} Although the models trained using the training set of the SceneFake achieve a good performance on the seen test set, \blackf{they still perform poorly on the unseen test set.} Therefore, it is challenging to detect reliably unknown scene fake fake utterances.

-\item{The detection models achieve the best performance on seen test but obtain the worst results on unseen test sets at -5dB.} When the data distribution of the seen test set matches the training set, it is very easy to discriminate the real from the fake by using known strong acoustic scenes and known obvious distorted manipulation traces at -5dB.
-However, it is hard to distinguish the real one from the fake at -5dB when mismatch exists between the unseen test set and the training set.
+\item{The detection models achieve the best performance on seen test but obtain the worst results on \blackf{unseen test set} at -5dB.} When the data distribution of the seen test set matches the training set, it is very easy to discriminate the real from the fake by using known strong acoustic scenes and known obvious distorted manipulation traces at -5dB.
+However, it is hard to distinguish the real one from the fake at -5dB when \blackf{a} mismatch exists between the unseen test set and the training set.

-\item{The detection models obtain poor performance both on seen and unseen test sets at 20dB.} It is difficult to tell the difference between the real and the fake utterance using unknown slight acoustic scenes or unknown weak distorted manipulation traces at 20dB.
-Besides, it is still hard to discriminate the real one from the fake at 20dB even when the data distribution of the seen test set matches the training set.
+\item{The detection models obtain poor performance both on seen and unseen test sets at 20dB.} It is difficult to tell the difference between \blackf{real and the fake utterances} using unknown slight acoustic scenes or unknown weak distorted manipulation traces at 20dB. \blackf{In addition}, it is still hard to discriminate the real one from the fake at 20dB even when the data distribution of the seen test set matches the training set.

 \end{itemize}